Amazon is failing to provide accommodations for disabled workers, labor group claims

 "I felt like I was being targeted because I needed accommodations," Hammons said.
 "I got placed on short-term disability leave, and that was extended because they refused to accept my doctor's prescription for me to be on a walker."

-Other former Amazon employees said they had similar experiences, including Kathleen Hildebrant from Sussex, Wisconsin, who said she was fired after requesting disability accommodations for anxiety and depression.
+Former Amazon employee Kathleen Hildebrant from Sussex, Wisconsin, had a similar experience, and said she was fired after requesting disability accommodations for anxiety and depression.
 She described Amazon's treatment as "retaliatory."

 "They will send people home on a leave of absence with no answer" about accommodations, Hildebrant said.